dbuezas/a9-camera-ha-add-on/README.md

 5. Click on the three dots overflow menu on the top right, then `Check for updates`
 6. There should now be a "A9 Fake camera server" addon.
 7. Install and start it.
-8. Go to logs, grab the ID of your cameras (leave it running for half an hour if you have cameras with new FW version)
+8. (restart the camera if you have one with newer FW version)
+9. Go the the Addon UI and you are done!

+### go2rtc

-9. Learn & Install the Go2rpc addon, and WebRTC custom card
+1. Learn & Install the Go2rpc addon, and WebRTC custom card
-10. in go2rtc.yaml, add:
+2. in go2rtc.yaml, add:

 ```yaml
 streams:
   v9_camera: ffmpeg:http://127.0.0.1:80/dev/[your-cam_id]/go2rtc-stream#video=h264#audio=copy
 ```

-11. I didn't realise how complex this was.
-But you are done! you can use `v9_camera` in your WebRTC cards now.
+11. You can use `v9_camera` in your WebRTC cards now.

 ## ToDo: